matomo-org/developer-documentation/docs/tracking-api.md

     * `ua` &mdash; An override value for the **User-Agent** HTTP header field.
 The user agent is used to detect the operating system and browser used.
     * `lang` &mdash; An override value for the **Accept-Language** HTTP header field.
 This value is used to detect the visitor's country if [GeoIP](http://piwik.org/faq/troubleshooting/#faq_65) is not enabled.
+    * `cid` &mdash; defines the visitor ID for this request.
+You must set this value to exactly a 16 character hexadecimal string (containing only characters 01234567890abcdefABCDEF).
+When specified, the Visitor ID will be "enforced".
+This means that if there is no recent visit with this visitor ID, a new one will be created.
+If a visit is found in the last 30 minutes with your specified Visitor Id, then the new action will be recorded to this existing visit.

 * Optional Action info (measure Page view, Outlink, Download, Site search)